 How does Marihuana affect the teen brain?

-It is hard to say Marihuana affects the human brain, but in fact due our children, scientists say Marihuana or Hashish can affect a teenager brain definitely.
-Most of the people out there, consume Cannabis in the form of a Joint to relax and to forget the stress at school, work or at home.
-But in fact of psychologically Addiction, Marihuana can affect a teenager brain more than most people know.
+It is hard to say Marihuana affects the human brain, but in fact due our children, scientists say marihuana or hashish can definitely affect a teenager`s brain.
+Most of the people out there, consume cannabis in the form of a joint to relax and to forget about stress at school, work or at home.
+However, it is a fact that an addiction to Marihuana can affect a teenager`s brain more severely than most people know.

-Some teens smoke Weed to relax, others the be a part of the group, or to be cool, but seen in a long term it could change people’s in normal way of thinking.
-It could reduce the short term memory and the reaction time.
-It can also distort the human senses.
-Some people say, they feel anxious and paranoid after they have smoked a joint.
+Some teens smoke weed to relax, others the be a part of the group, or to be cool, but seen in a long term it could change people’s way of thinking.
+It could reduce the short term memory and reaction times.
+It can also distort human senses.
+Some people say they feel anxious and paranoid after they have smoked a joint.
 And after the flash stops, many students have problems with learning or sleeping.

-How does it affect your brain if you use it for a long time?
-That is not clear because there are simply not enough researches yet.
-It may raise some peoples risk for drinking problems, tobacco addiction and more.
+How does cannabis consumption affect your brain if you use it for a long time?
+That is not clear because there is simply not enough research yet.
+It may raise some people`s risk for drinking problems, tobacco addiction and more.
 The chance of getting better health condition is getting worse.

 Overall, pot related problems can be more serious, if you start using the drug heavily in your teens.
-Experts confirm daily smoking of drugs like Marihuana or Hashish, make even restrict your intellectual level.
+Experts confirm daily smoking of drugs like Marihuana or Hashish, may even restrict your intellectual level – not unlikeregular alcohol intake.

-Very disconcerting is, that nearly 3 million Austrians have tried at least once Cannabis and of the 33 percent, 1.2 million people were under 18.
-The problem is that Marihuana is getting more popular and more and more students try once and do not come away anymore.
+It is very disconcerting that nearly 3 million Austrians have tried cannabis at least once and of the 33 percent, 1.2 million people were under 18.
+The problem is that marihuana is getting more popular and more and more students try once and do not come away anymore.
+Another serious concern is the high THC-content of the cannabis on the market today and its effect on the adolescent brain: …………………….

+What is the source of your data?